hmrc/emailaddress/README.md

 libraryDependencies += "uk.gov.hmrc" %% "emailaddress" % "<INSERT VERSION>"
 ```

+## Run the tests and sbt fmt before raising a PR

+Format:

+`sbt fmt`

+Then run the tests and coverage report:

+`sbt clean coverage test coverageReport`

+If your build fails due to poor test coverage, *DO NOT* lower the test coverage threshold, instead inspect the generated report located here on your local repo: `/target/scala-2.12/scoverage-report/index.html`

+Then run the integration tests:

+`sbt it:test`

 ## License ##

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").